 Features

-Metadata Storage End-to-end Data Objects Lineage End-to-end Microservices Lineage Data Quality Test Results Import Alerting ML Experiment Logging Manual Object Tagging Data Entity Groups Data Entity Report Dictionary Terms Activity Feed for Monitoring Changes Dataset Quality Statuses (SLA) Dataset Schema Diff Associating Terms with Data Entities through Descriptive Information Adding Business Names for Data Entities and Dataset Fields Integrating Vector Store Metadata Query Examples Data Quality Dashboard Filters to Include and Exclude Objects from Ingest Data Entity Statuses Alternative Secrets Backend Lookup Tables Integration Wizards Data Entity Attachments
+Metadata Storage Search and Filtering End-to-end Data Objects Lineage End-to-end Microservices Lineage Data Quality Test Results Import Alerting ML Experiment Logging Manual Object Tagging Data Entity Groups Data Entity Report Dictionary Terms Activity Feed for Monitoring Changes Dataset Quality Statuses (SLA) Dataset Schema Diff Associating Terms with Data Entities through Descriptive Information Adding Business Names for Data Entities and Dataset Fields Integrating Vector Store Metadata Query Examples Data Quality Dashboard Data Quality Dashboard Filtering Filters to Include and Exclude Objects from Ingest Data Entity Statuses Alternative Secrets Backend Lookup Tables Integration Wizards Data Entity Attachments Machine-to-Machine (M2M) tokens

 The Storage is a data catalog which gathers metadata from your sources.
 Data processing is based on the near real-time approach.
 A storage space is not limited.
 ODD & PostgreSQL provide saving metadata, lineage graphs and full text search, so extra integrations (Elasticsearch, Solr, Neo4j etc.) are not required.